Seed bombs for kids are fantastic eco-friendly projects that can be used as gifts and more.

 - Add one color at a time to the food processor.
 Pulse the paper squares until they’re finely shredded.

 - Add each color paper into its bowl.
-Then, add a half package of flower seeds.
+Then, add a half package of flower seeds (like wildflower seeds).
 Mix it all together.

-- Gather half of each color mixture and add to one of the heart mold cavities, pressing down to fill the silicone mold.
+- Gather half of each color mixture and add to one of the heart mold cavities, pressing down to fill the silicone mold (or cookie cutters).

 - Allow the mixture to set for about 48 hours.

 - Gently remove the mixture from the silicone mold.
 If not completely dry, allow to air dry for an additional 24 hours.